sme93/sarahfitzsite/src/posts/blogday3.md

 tenSpeckledFrogs(10);
 tenSpeckledFrogs(15);
 ```
-and I turned it into this (after some headaches).
+and I turned it into this...

 ```JS
 const jumpInPool = () => {